 Neonatal brain monitoring made easy.
-Quick and accurate application.
-Safe and comfortable for the baby.
-High-quality recorded data.
+Quick and accurate non-invasive application.
+Safe and comfortable for baby.

-Incereb neon is an FDA-approved device that addresses difficulties of EEG recording in the neonatal intensive-care unit (NICU).
+Incereb neon is an FDA-approved device that addresses difficulties of neonatal brain monitoring in the NICU.

 Now, with minimal training, nursing staff can align the central reference lead to the baby’s scalp, and confidently know that all other electrodes will be symmetrically placed as the electrode is gently pressed against the baby’s scalp; the baby has minimal, if any, discomfort.

 The Incereb neon electrodes are pre-pasted and are available in two sizes, with either six or ten recording electrodes, plus Cz reference and ground.
 Reusable interface cables are available to connect the neon to EEG machines equipped with either 1.5mm touch-proof or D-type connectors.

 - Simple to learn – quick application for nurses and bedside staff when EEG techs are not available, or as a bridge to start neonatal brain monitoring until a tech arrives

 - Uses a gentle conductive gold-standard conductive paste that is well-tolerated on delicate skin

 - Clean, sleek design; less frightening to parents